wongwsvincent/Self-Balancing-Robot/README.md

  - *Emulator*: contains the code to train agent in simulated environment
    - *Models*: contains a collection of agent models as listed above
 <!--  - *RealEnv*: contains the code to run agent in real-life environment  -->

+## To do:
+ - modify emulator environment to become more realistic
+ - re-train with the new environment
+ - deploy trained model in real robot